 Operating lease assets and liabilities are included on our Consolidated Balance Sheet beginning January 1, 2019.
 The current portion of our operating lease liabilities is included in accrued expenses and other current liabilities and the long term portion is included in operating lease liabilities.
 Finance lease assets are included in property and equipment, net.
-Finance lease liabilities are included in accrued expenses and other current liabilities or long-term debt.
+Finance lease liabilities are included in accrued expenses and other current liabilities are included in accrued expenses.